4 Delicious Ideas to Break the Fast After Yom KippurJaime

-When it is time to break the fast after sundown tonight, keep foods light, simple, and easy.
+When it is time to break the fast after sundown, I prefer to keep foods light, simple, and easy.
 Here are some ideas of some quick foods you can make:

 Challah French Toast